raficraft/npm_package_react_boilerplate/README.md

 ## Make a component

-Add component directory in the lib directory
-Create your component to the lib/component directory
+Create your component in ./lib/index.js
 Make sure the package name does not exist with the search on the npm site.

 ## Edit package.json